vaib-dev/Courses/6-computer-networks/3-osi-model.md

 ### 2. Presentation layer
 The Presentation Layer represents the area that is independent of data representation at the application layer.
 In general, it represents the preparation or translation of application format to network format, or from network formatting to application format.
 In other words, the layer “presents” data for the application or the network.

  For example, if your company is in Delhi and wants to send some documents to a french company then this layer will convert your document language from English to French.
 Like this you will be able to send the data in the receiver understandable form.
-It also compress the data into lower space like if a document is of 10MB then after data compression the document will become of 5MB.
-To maintain the integrity of data before transmission data is encrypted.
+It also compress the data to reduce its size like, if a document is of 10MB then after data compression the document will become of 5MB, thus the speed of data transmission will be increased.
+To maintain the integrity of data before transmission, data is encrypted.
 Encryption enhances the safety of the data.
 At the sender side data is encrypted and at the receiver side data is decrypted.
-SSL is used for the data encryption and decryption.
+SSL is used for data encryption and decryption.

 <p text align="center"><img src="https://user-images.githubusercontent.com/54719422/92610022-dcd29c00-f2d4-11ea-9e88-ea24b8ecd118.png"></p>

 ### 3. Session layer
 The session layer manages a session by initiating the opening and closing of sessions between end-user application processes.
 This layer also controls single or multiple connections for each end-user application, and directly communicates with both the presentation and the transport layers.
 The services offered by the session layer are generally implemented in application environments using remote procedure calls (RPCs).

 Sessions are most commonly implemented on Web browsers using protocols such as the Zone Information Protocol, the AppleTalk Protocol and the Session Control Protocol.
 These protocols also manage session restoration through checkpointing and recovery.
+So that there will be no data loss during the transmission.

 The session layer supports full-duplex and half-duplex operations and creates procedures for checkpoint's, adjournment, restart and termination.
 The session layer is also responsible for synchronizing information from different sources.
 For example, sessions are implemented in live television programs in which the audio and video streams emerging from two different sources are merged together.
 This avoids overlapping and silent broadcast time.

 <p text align="center"><img src="https://user-images.githubusercontent.com/54719422/92611522-84040300-f2d6-11ea-9271-0f3933129d9e.png"></p>

 ### 4. Transport layer
 The transport layer is the “traffic control” of networks.
 Some examples of protocols in this layer include TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
-The UDP is much faster than TCP but UDP does not provide any feedback that the data is successfully delivered or not whereas TCP provides feedback which means lost data can be re-transmitted in TCP.
+The UDP is much faster than TCP but UDP does not provide any feedback that the data is successfully delivered or not whereas TCP provides feedback which means lost data can be re-transmitted in TCP.\
 This layer controls host-to-host data transfer and dictates how much data to send at once, how fast to send it and who to send it to.
 It takes care of the data segmentation and reassembly, as well as flow and error control.

-**1. Data segmentation**: means dividing up the data into smaller chunks prior to transmission.
+**1. Data segmentation**: It means dividing up the data into smaller chunks prior to transmission.
 It is needed when the data being sent is larger than the maximum transmission unit supported by the network, or anytime when sending smaller amounts of data at a time is beneficial.
 Upon receiving segmented data, the transport layer protocols will also take care of reassembling the data back to its original state.

-**2. Flow and error control** is also an important part of ensuring the proper functioning of a network.
+**2. Flow and error control**: It is also an important part of ensuring the proper functioning of a network.
 When too much data is being sent at a time, network congestions may happen.
 Then, it is up to the transport layer protocols to decide which data to send first and in what order to send them in to achieve maximum overall efficiency.
 Still, sometimes, data packets arrive corrupted or out of order.
 How to recover the original data if that happens is also the task of this layer.

 For example,  consider our mobile is connected to a server and server can transmit the data at a speed of 100MBps but our mobile can only process data maximum at 10MBps.
 Now if we are downloading a file from the server then it will start transmitting data at a speed of 100MBps but our phone can only process data at maximum 10MBps so in this case with the help of transport layer can tell the server to slow down data transmission rate to 10mbps similarly if server is sending the data at 5mbps then mobile phone tells the server to increase the speed to 10mbps with the help of this layer.